Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: QST as bilevel SDP

-Generically, for a level $n$ system and for $M$ measurement basis operators the $b$ vector generalizes accordingly to a $n$-dimensional vector.
-QST utilizes the $b$ vector to estimate the density matrix out of which these expectation values appear.
-QST can be interpreted as a function
+Traditional QST procedures use the $b$ vector to estimate the density matrix.
+Thus, QST can be interpreted as a function from the polyhedron $[-1,1]^M$ to the space $\mathbb{H}_1^n$ of $n\times n$ Hermitian matrices with unity trace:

-The precise definition of this function will be given below in Equation (\ref{SDPdensity}).
-Essentially, convex optimization methods provide \emph{constrained least-squares} fit.
+Therein, convex optimization methods provide \emph{shape-constrained least-squares} fit.
+In particular, the objective of the constrained least-squares problem is to find a unitary Hermitian matrix $\widehat{\bs\rho} \in \mathbb{H}_1^2$, which estimates the density matrix of interest, such that the $\ell_2$-norm

-The least-squares problem for a qubit and measurement operators in the Pauli basis consists of the following data: \begin{itemize} \item The measurement operators vectorized and stacked into a matrix $\bs A$ that reads:
+is minimized, where: \begin{itemize} \item Matrix $\bs A$ stacks the vectorized measurement operators.
+For a qubit and measurement operators in the Pauli basis: